How to help someone with depression?

 It is a good idea to read as much information about depression as you can.
 It is possible that your loved one does not even know that they are suffering from depression.
 Understanding depression and how it works will help you to recognise the signs that your loved one needs help.

-To read more information on depression, you can view our pages on depression and getting help for depression.
+To learn more about depression, you can read our articles on depression.

 Help them to feel supported

 It is common for people with depression to isolate themselves from others.
 Your attitude towards them can make a difference.